The Real New Testament Church

 Informational Christians possess knowledge about God but have little to no understanding about how to interact with Him or their brothers and sisters in the church.
 While they can sometimes argue the finer points of church doctrine, they do not understand what it means to be an earthen vessel created to accommodate the treasure of divine life (zoe).

-God does not force ignorant or reluctant Christians to grow.
+God does not force informational Christians to grow.
 Instead, He gently guides and encourages them to become discontent with the emptiness of information alone.
 For the willing, it signals the beginning of growth from law to life (zoe).

-The fact that only the small group, house-to-house communities of the early eternal church were intended to survive is often misunderstood today.
-The large group gatherings of the early church in the precincts of the ancient temple were important to its origination on earth.
-While important to its founding, however, they were not expedient for its growth beyond Jerusalem.
+The fact that only the small group, house-to-house communities of the early eternal church were intended to survive after the first century is often misunderstood today.
+The large group gatherings of the early church in the precincts of the ancient temple were important to the origination of the church on earth.
+While necessary to its founding, however, they were not expedient for its growth beyond Jerusalem.

 © 2025 James Hiatt